liek51/civet/docs/civet_XML.md

 Civet will insert it its place the value of the `command_text` attribute followed by a space, followed by the value of the `value` attribute into the command line.
-If the value of the `command_text` attribute ends with an equals ('=’) or colon (':’), the space will be omitted.
+If the value of the `command_text` attribute ends with an equals ('=') or colon (':'), the space will be omitted.
 If the corresponding `<option>` tag uses the `from_file` form, then the contents of the specified file will replace the brace-enclosed option name in the command line.
-When a brace-enclosed file id is encountered, the path of the corresponding `<file>` tag is inserted in it’s place into the command line.
+When a brace-enclosed file id is encountered, the path of the corresponding `<file>` tag is inserted in it's place into the command line.

 All of the text within the `<command> </command>` tags will be reconstructed as a single line, with any line breaks treated as spaces